tsgates/arch-wiki-markdown/wiki/RAR.md

 > RAR

-Obtain rar (full package minus UNRAR) available in the AUR which is maintained by adaptee.
+Obtain rar (full package minus UNRAR) available in the AUR.

 > UNRAR

-The unrar is provided separately and resides in the official extra repository.
-Install it via Pacman as usual:
+The unrar is provided separately and resides in the official repositories.
+Install it via pacman as usual.

-     # pacman -S unrar

 Configuration file
 ------------------